-- All Lines of Business - Qualified services are paid at non-facility RVU based rates for all lines of business. - Telehealth visits will be subject to retrospective review, as appropriate - Commercial Lines of Business - Fees for originating site are ineligible for reimbursement
+- All Lines of Business - Telehealth visits will be subject to retrospective review, as appropriate. - Commercial Lines of Business - Fees for originating site are ineligible for reimbursement

-Claim Billing Information
+Claim Information

-- Place of Service code 02 is required on CMS HCFA 1500 form - Modifier -GT and additional modifiers may be appended when appropriate to the CPT or HCPCS for telemedicine consultations.
+- Place of Service (POS) code 02 on CMS HCFA 1500 form will be paid at nonfacility RVU for Commercial and Medicaid lines of business and Facility RVU for Medicare line of business. - Place of Service code 11 for telehealth claims is allowed but must be billed with either the GT or 95 modifier. - Modifier GT or Modifier 95 and additional modifiers may be appended when appropriate to the CPT or HCPCS for telemedicine consultations.